 |Real GDP Growth/Hours Worked (%)||−0.5||−0.3||0.4||1.4||0.9|

 Step 5.
-For both measures, growth in Canada is greater than growth in Belgium for the first four years.
+For both measures, growth in Australia is greater than growth in Belgium for the first four years.
 In addition, there are year-to-year fluctuations.
 Many factors can affect growth.
-For example, one factor that may have contributed to Canada’s stronger growth may be its larger inflows of immigrants, who generally contribute to economic growth.
+For example, one factor that may have contributed to Australia's stronger growth may be its larger inflows of immigrants, who generally contribute to economic growth.

 The Power of Sustained Economic Growth